SharePoint/sp-dev-docs/docs/spfx/extensions/basics/preallocated-space-placeholders.md

 > [!NOTE]
 > This feature is only supported in SharePoint Online.

 To reduce the page movement, you can **pre-allocate** the extension area already in the server side when page structure is created.
-This configuration can be applied by using new **HostProperties** property at the **UserCustomAction** collection. which is used in the server side to indicate which application customizers are loaded to the page.
+This configuration can be applied by using new **HostProperties** property at the **UserCustomAction** collection to indicate in the server side which application customizers are loaded to the page.

 There are two different specific properties, which can be used with the **HostProperties** configuration